Haydn-Martin/Haydn-Martin.github.io/_posts/2024-05-04-ML-in-the-Middle.md

 Large companies are in a surprisingly similar position: an ML system already exists (and is probably a core part of what they do), or it doesn't.
-In the case of the latter, they can easily ignore it (for now) and continue with the business activities that are clearly working (otherwise they wouldn't be large).
+In the case of the latter, they can easily ignore it (for now) and continue with the business activities that are clearly working (we know they're working to some extent, otherwise they wouldn't be large).
 Alternatively they can throw lots and lots of money and time at the problem.

 Medium-sized companies are in a trickier situation (I'm talking mostly about contemporary, tech-enabled, scale-ups).
 They usually have something that's kind of working, that has been scaled to a certain extent.
-But this success can be a curse: the preceding period of growth/funding/building stuff that "just worked" means that now systems and processes throughout the business are a bit fucked.
+But this success can be a curse: the preceding period of growth/funding/building stuff that worked means that now systems and processes throughout the business are a bit fucked.
 The platform may be unstable/not fit for scale, key employees may have left without proper handovers or documentation, there could be a sudden emphasis on profitability, tech and